elcodedocle/recsys-p2-test/README.md

     this.weighted = weighted.flag;
 }
 ```
-Then you will be able to modify the user profile creation section of the scorer like this:
+Then you will be able to modify the user profile creation section of the scorer on `TFIDFItemScorer` like this:
 ```java
 if (weighted){
     if (p != null){